JosephOConnell/Blackrock-Castle/README.md

   - Featured on both pages, the full responsive navigation bar includes links to Home, Location, Reviews, Contact and Gallery and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

-- **The landing page image**
+- **The hero page**

-  - The landing includes a photograph with text overlay.
+  - The Hero includes a photograph with text overlay.
+  - I took the idea for the overlay from the love running project as it adds that little bit extra.

 - **A Brief History**